adhielesmana/MikroTikMon/replit.md

 - Connection status monitoring
 - Test connection functionality
 - Each user manages their own router collection
+- **Router Groups:** Organize routers by location/function
+  - Create groups with custom names, descriptions, and colors
+  - Assign routers to groups during creation or editing
+  - Filter routers by group on the Routers page
+  - Groups cascade to null on delete (routers remain ungrouped)

 #### Traffic Monitoring (Frontend Ready)
 - Real-time traffic graphs with Recharts